All Episodes

 It's kind of scary.

-So I'm left to my own devices, and it's probably extremely boring.
+So I'm left to my own devices.

-Just hearing me rattle on about things.
+And it's probably extremely boring just hearing me rattle on about things.

-Anywho's it's Sunday.
+Anywho, it's Sunday.

 I've got chickens to take care of.

-We're gonna be playing some video games.
+We're going to be playing some video games.

-Um you know, doing doing family things.
+You know, doing family things.

-Um cricket's not here, and I don't want to wait another week.
+Cricket's not here, and I don't want to wait another week.

-I don't I hate doing it.
+I don't, I hate doing it.

-I want one show out every week, but man, good god, the winters.
+I want one show out every week.

-I mean, the summers it gets overwhelming.
+I mean, the summers, it gets overwhelming.

-Like I have things to do.
+Like, I have things to do.

-Just trying to get shit done, barely scraping by.
+Just trying to get shit done.

 I had to buy brand new tires.